sone47/WebComponent/README.md

 # WebComponents
-sone webcomponents wrote by native JavaScript.
+some webcomponents wrote by native JavaScript.